Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 ### Overview of Findings

-An interesting finding was that Ilocanos were more concentrated in Montreal (specifically the Mount Royal riding) than they are in Winnipeg.
+An interesting finding was that Ilocanos were more concentrated in Montreal (specifically the Mount Royal riding) than they are in Winnipeg, the city with the highest per-capita Filipino population in Canada.
+It was also observed that the Ilocano-speaking communities in most major cities were growing at a much faster rate that the Tagalog-speaking communities (although it is unlikely that they will overtake Tagalog speaker in terms of raw numbers).
+Alberta, Saskatchewan, and the Northwest Territories have the potential to be an important hub for the Ilocano community in Canada (due to a high growth rate in Saskatchewan's case, and a high per-capita Ilocano population in Alberta and the Northwest Territories' case).

 [Visualization, including a graph of overall trends or snapshot of a dashboard]